You know, Snirdly just had an interesting observation.

 Thank you.

-If if they don't stand up on 10th Amendment grounds, which would be the right thing to do, why don't they stand up on selfish grounds?
+If they don't stand up on 10th Amendment grounds, which would be the right thing to do, why don't they stand up on selfish grounds?

-They're politicians, they're losing power.
+They're losing power.

-This is an excellent point, and the states are going to have to be where we make our last stand.
+And the states are going to have to be where we make our last stand.

-Uh what politician wants to lose power?
+What politician wants to lose power?

 These state guys need to step up to the plate.